rawrmaan/h3-population-helium/README.md

 create unique index on kontur_population (hex_res8);
 ```

-Install required dependencies for the next step:
+Clone this repo, then install required dependencies for the next step:

 ```bash
 npm install